ninegua/cycle-coupon/README.md

 </html>
 ```

-But don't worry, all it means is that you don't have a cycle wallet on the main net.
+But don't worry, all it means is that you don't have a cycles wallet on the main net.
-In the next step you will create a cycle wallet by redeeming a coupon code.
+In the next step you will create a cycles wallet by redeeming a coupon code.

-**3. Claim the cycle wallet canister.**
+**3. Claim the cycles wallet canister.**

-Needless to say, you will need a coupon code before proceed.
+Needless to say, you will need a coupon code before you proceed.
-Suppose you are already given one, then the following command will create a new cycle wallet for you.
+Suppose you are already given one, then the following command will create a new cycles wallet:

 ```
 CODE=xxxxx-yyyyy-zzzzz
 dfx canister --network=ic --no-wallet call fg7gi-vyaaa-aaaal-qadca-cai redeem "(\"$CODE\")"
 ```

-If everything goes well, the above command will output something like:
+It should take less than 10 seconds, and if everything goes well, the output is something like this:

 ```
 (principal "qsgjb-riaaa-aaaaa-aaaga-cai")
 ```

-This means a new cycle wallet with canister id `qsgjb-riaaa-aaaaa-aaaga-cai` has been created for you.
+This means a new cycles wallet with canister id `qsgjb-riaaa-aaaaa-aaaga-cai` has been created for you.

 You can check its canister status using: